yeshwindbz9/parkradar/README.md

 ## Reliability Features

-### 1. Overpass API Failover
+### 1. Geoapify Street Lookup

-The app tries multiple Overpass endpoints because public OpenStreetMap query services can be unreliable.

-### 2. Meaningful User-Agent

-Overpass providers may reject requests without a useful `User-Agent`.
+The app now uses Geoapify for nearby street/address discovery instead of relying on public OpenStreetMap Overpass endpoints.

+This improves reliability because the app uses an API key-based service rather than anonymous public infrastructure.

-### 3. Gemini Fallback
+### 2. Gemini Fallback

 If Gemini fails, the app still returns ranked results using a fallback function.

+This prevents the app from breaking completely if the AI API is unavailable.

-### 4. Input Validation
+### 3. Input Validation

 The API validates: